How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 Start with your business goals.

-Some marketing channels are better suited to achieve a particular goal than others.
+Some marketing channels are better suited to achieving a particular goal than others.

 Goal setting is a flexible thing.
 You can make changes as your business evolves.

-This means that the marketing channel you use right now may not be viable when your business progresses.
+This means that the marketing channel you use right now may not be viable in the future, once your business progresses.

-Consider what stage your business is in and what your goal is for the next 90 days.
+Consider what stage your business is in and what your goal for the next 90 days is.

 According to Jay Abraham, there are only three ways to grow a business: